Vegan Jjajangmyeon | Korean Black Bean Noodles Recipe

 Jjajangmyeon recipe by Kreamy Vegan

-Korean cuisine is a vibrant and diverse world of flavors, and among its many culinary delights, Jjajangmyeon stands out as a beloved snack bar food people order from food delivery.
+Korean cuisine is a vibrant and diverse world of flavors, and this vegan jjajangmyeon recipe is one of its most beloved dishes.
+In particular, jjajangmyeon stands out as a beloved snack bar food people order from food delivery.
 This dish, characterized by its rich and savory black bean sauce served over noodles or rice, is generally not considered a “healthy” dish, however.
-With its high content of oil, sugar, and often MSG (though one might argue it is not a bad ingredient) it is usually eaten at a restaurant or by a food delivery when people want a quick hot meal.
-And that is exactly why I would like to share this recipe with you so you can create this absolutely delicious dish while keeping yourself healthy.
+With its high content of oil, sugar, and often MSG, people usually eat it at a restaurant or order it for delivery when they want a quick hot meal.
+Many argue that MSG is not a bad ingredient.

 • Diced or ground meat: Traditional recipes include meat such as pork belly.
 I will include both soy bits and minced soy bits for this recipe for extra meatiness.